Custom component - CustomComponent

 • destroyTooltip(id) - destroys the tooltip with the given id

-• destroyAllTooltips() - destroys all tooltips of the component
+• destroyAllTooltips() - destroys all tooltips of the given component

-• goForward() - navigates to the next (allowed) page or submits the application (if the user is on the last page of the application)
+• goForward() - navigates to the next (allowed) page or submits the application (when the user is on the last page of the application)

 • goBackward() - navigates to the previous (allowed) page

-• setInactiveForward() - sets the navigate-next-page button to disabled (Availability depends on license and may not be available in all deployments.)
+• setInactiveForward() - sets the button that navigates to the next page to locked (The availability of functionality depends on the license and may not be available in all deployments.)

-• setActiveForward() - sets the navigate-next-page button to active (Availability depends on license and may not be available in all deployments.)
+• setActiveForward() - sets the button that navigates to the next page to active (The availability of functionality depends on the license and may not be available in all deployments.)

-• triggerCustomEvent(eventName) - allows triggering a CustomEvent previously defined for the component
+• triggerCustomEvent(eventName) - allows invoking a CustomEvent previously defined for the given component

 • sendCurrentValueEvent() - sends an event containing the current value of the CustomComponent along with its id